How to Host a Website on Linux VPS? A Complete Guide

 curl -I server-ip

-You should see HTTP headers confirming the web server is running, such as 200 OK or 301 Moved permanently for Nginx.
+You should see HTTP headers confirming the web server is running, such as 200 OK or 301 Moved Permanently for Nginx.
 If everything is working correctly, you can proceed.

-On the web browser, visit the server’s IP address or domain name and you should get the following welcome page:
+On the web browser, visit the server's IP address or domain name, and you should get the following welcome page:

-#Step 3: Setting up a domain name
+#Step 4: Setting up a domain name

 You should now connect a domain name with your VPS.
 That way, visitors can access your website using a friendly name instead of your server's IP address.

-First, purchase a domain name from a domain registrar such as GoDaddy, Namecheap, or Google Domains.
-Having bought a domain, you need to configure its DNS through your registrar's control panel.
 Create an 'A' record to point the domain name to the public IP of your VPS instance.
 Indicate your VPS's IP address in the 'A' record.
 For the root domain, leave it blank or use the hostname as the subdomain.

 DNS updates might take several hours to propagate across the entire internet.
 Enter your domain name in a web browser to check the connection.
 If everything is configured properly, the default web server page should be displayed to you.
-You can also run a DNS lookup command from the terminal.

 dig yourdomain.com